 home

-The wartime poem ‘In Flanders Fields’ was written in 1915 at the battlefront during WW I. Many decades later, as a teenager, after having read the poem by John McCrae, I raced on my bike through the red poppies and the memorial crosses of the Flanders fields.
+Wars are divisive, but the commonality of purpose in protecting the environment has the potential to unify humanity. . *** The wartime poem ‘In Flanders Fields’ was written at the battlefront during WWI.
+Many decades later, as a teenager, I read the poem by John McCrae, and biked through the crosses of Flanders Fields.

-Years later, I composed the oratorio ‘Requiem for the Fallen’ Op.
-50 for soprano, choir and orchestra, as a tribute to the Fallen and the victims of all wars and violence, and chose ‘In Flanders Fields’ for the main lyrics.
-I had been struck by the verses: “To you … we throw the torch; if ye break faith with us who die we shall not sleep …”.
+Years later, I composed the Oratorio ‘Requiem for the Fallen’ for soprano, choir and orchestra, as a tribute to the Fallen and the victims of all wars, and also as a reflection on the reasons for war in the first place.
+I chose ‘In Flanders Fields’ for the main lyrics; I had been struck by the verses: “To you … we throw the torch; if ye break faith with us who die we shall not sleep”.
 Freedom is not free.

-Because of the threat of invasion — of violence — I did not attend the 2021 concert which opened with the Concerto for piano and orchestra ‘Imagine New York’ Op.
-39. The broad piano gestures evoke calls for freedom and the Statue of Liberty.
-Afterwards, guests in the audience, including an orthodox Bishop, commented over Zoom.
-They made “heart” and “I love you” signs with their hands, and the Bishop, pointing to the golden cross on his chest, recognized the Oratorio ‘Requiem for the Fallen’ as “Music for Peace”.
-They were hoping for peace and praying for peace.
-By “Music for peace”, The bishop probably reminded us that we are all sisters and brothers.
+The 2021 event opened with the Concerto for piano and orchestra ‘Imagine New York’ Op.
+39 evoking freedom and the Statue of Liberty.
+The Oratorio was played in the second part of the concert.
+Afterwards, audience guests, including a Bishop, commented over Zoom.
+They made “heart” and “I love you” signs with their hands, and the Bishop, pointing to the cross on his chest, recognized the Oratorio ‘Requiem for the Fallen’ as “Music for Peace”.
+The public was hoping for peace.
+Instead, ten weeks later, they witnessed the war of invasion of Ukraine.

 In Flanders Fields